Do you teach or learn languages online? Then you need the best headset for your classes!

 - Good headphones.
-We don’t need excellent audio but just good audio because we’re basically doing video calls.
+We don’t need excellent audio quality but just good audio because we’re basically doing video calls.
 For this type of setup, you don’t need a top of the line pair of headphones, but you also want to avoid super-cheap headphones that break in a couple of months or just sound bad.
 You’re not going to listen to a symphony on Skype, but your counterpart’s voice should be clear even if your room is not completely quiet.

 - Compact.
 Quality headphones for listening to music, watching streaming movies or playing video games tend to be big and bulky.
 This is fine for most instances, but not as an online teacher.
 You want the student to be focused on you and the lesson, not your goofy giant headphones you have on.

 - Comfortable.
 You should feel comfortable with wearing your headphones when you’re learning or teaching online, especially because that can last for hours each day.

 - Affordable.
 If you focus on audio quality and leave out the fancy options, you can get a good pair of microphones and headphones that can do the job at an affordable price.
 For me, this means around 50.00 US$.

 Any quality handset has these features.
 Good audio quality is a must.